Ixtiyorbek19/Ixtiyorbek19/README.md

 ---

 <p align="center">
-  ⭐ From YOUR_NAME with ❤️
+  ⭐ From Ixtiyorbek with ❤️
 </p>

 <p align="center">